backstage/backstage/.changeset/polite-dingos-train.md

 Added Pod logs components for Kubernetes plugin

-**BREAKING**: `kubernetesProxyApi` must be defined as an apis in the plugin to use k8s proxy features
+**BREAKING**: `kubernetesProxyApi` for custom plugins built with components from the Kubernetes plugin apis, `kubernetesProxyApi` should be added to the plugin's API list.

 ```
 ...